 In January 2009, the Canadian Subsidiary was awarded a grant from ACOA to provide a contribution towards the funding of a research and development project.
-The total amount claimed under the award over the five-year claim period was C\$2,871,919 (\$2,135,846).
+The total amount claimed under the award over the five-year claim period was C\$2,871,919 (\$2,287,771).
 No further funds are available under this grant.
 Amounts claimed by the Canadian Subsidiary must be repaid in the form of a 10% royalty on any products that are commercialized out of this research project, until the loan is fully repaid.
 The first scheduled repayment was June 30, 2015, and subsequent repayments are due annually until the full balance of the contributed funds is paid.
-The Company did not generate any revenue from the sale of products related to this research during 2015 or 2016 and therefore did not make a royalty payment during 2017.
+The Company did not generate any revenue from the sale of products related to this research during 2016 or 2017 and therefore did not make a royalty payment during 2017.
+Revenue from the sale of AquaAdvantage Salmon are not subject to the royalty and the Company does not expect to commercialize products that would be subject to the royalty in the next five years.

 In February 2016, the Canadian Subsidiary executed an agreement with ACOA to partially finance the renovations to the Rollo Bay site.
-The terms of the agreement include funding up to C\$337,000 with repayment commencing after the final draw-down of the funds.
+The terms of the agreement include funding up to C\$337,000 (\$268,454) with repayment commencing after the final draw-down of the funds.
 The loan term is nine years with a zero percent interest rate.
-No funds have been drawn on the loan as of December 31, 2016.
+As of December 31, 2017, the Canadian Subsidiary has drawn down the full amount of available funds and commenced repayment.